-For a particular gene, a log2 fold change of -1 for condition treated vs untreated means that the treatment induces a change in observed expression level of $2^{-1}=0.5$ compared to the untreated condition.
-If the variable of interest is continuous-valued, then the reported log2 fold change is per unit of change of that variable.
+For a particular gene, a $\log 2$ fold change of -1 for condition treated vs untreated means that the treatment induces a multiplicative change in observed gene expression level of $2^{-1}=0.5$ compared to the untreated condition.
+If the variable of interest is continuous-valued, then the reported $\log 2$ fold change is per unit of change of that variable.

-Note: some values in the results table can be set to NA, for either one of the following reasons:
+Note on p-values set to NA: some values in the results table can be set to NA for one of the following reasons:

-- 1. If within a row, all samples have zero counts, the baseMean column will be zero, and the log2 fold change estimates, p value and adjusted p value will all be set to NA. - 2.
-If a row contains a sample with an extreme count outlier then the p value and adjusted p value are set to NA.
+- 1. If within a row, all samples have zero counts, the baseMean column will be zero, and the $\log 2$ fold change estimates, p value and adjusted p value will all be set to NA. - 2.
+If a row contains a sample with an extreme count outlier then the p value and adjusted p value will be set to NA.
 These outlier counts are detected by Cook's distance.
 Customization of this outlier filtering and description of functionality for replacement of outlier counts and refitting is described in Section 3.6, - 3.
-If a row is filtered by automatic independent filtering, based on low mean normalized count, then only the adjusted p value is set to NA.
+If a row is filtered by automatic independent filtering, for having a low mean normalized count, then only the adjusted p value will be set to NA.
 Description and customization of independent filtering is described in Section 3.8.